bishira13/Excel-data-analysis-bike-sales-project/README.md

-# Excel data cleaning & analysis bike sales project
+# Excel data cleaning & analysis of bike sales project

 Cleaning and analysying data of bike sales amongst riders of different ages and creating visualisations to represent the insights